Declan233/LD-PA/readme.md

-# KD-PA: Distilling Univariate Leakage for Deep Learning-based Profiling Attacks
+## This is the source code for the paper "LD-PA: Distilling Univariate Leakage for Deep Learning-based Profiling Attacks".
-``KD-PA: Knowledge Distillation-based Profiling Attack``

-The Source code
+Codes will be uploaded soon.